CORNWALL COAST: POLPERRO & FOWEY

 Grade.
 Moderate.
 The gradients on the coastal path are in some places steep and strenuous.
 However most days can be shortened by using buses.

 Train stations.
-Start of tour Liskeard train station or Looe train station, then hourly direct bus to Polperro; end of tour Par train station (hourly direct bus from Fowey) or St Austell train station (direct bus from Mevagissey) or Liskeard station (bus or taxi from Darite/Minions).
+Start of tour Liskeard train station or Looe train station, then hourly direct bus to Polperro; end of tour Par train station (hourly direct bus from Fowey) or St Austell train station (frequent bus from Mevagissey).

 Train service.
-Direct from London Paddington train station via Reading Station to/from Liskeard (change for local train to Looe) and at end of tour direct train from Par or St Austell or Liskeard.
+Direct from London Paddington train station via Reading Station to/from Liskeard (change for local train to Looe) and at end of tour direct train back from Par or St Austell.
 Journey time from Paddington 4.5 to 5 hours; from Reading Station 30 minutes less.
 Also direct trains from Bristol and Exeter to/from Liskeard, Par and St Austell.

 Airports.
 From London Heathrow (LHR) airport there is a frequent bus shuttle to Reading Station, where direct Paddington to Cornwall trains stop to pick up passengers.
 There is also a frequent train service from London Gatwick (LGW) airport to Reading Station.
-Bristol airport is served by international flights from continental Europe, and has a frequent shuttle bus service to Bristol Temple Meads train station for direct trains to Cornwall.
+Bristol airport is served by international flights from continental Europe, and has a frequent shuttle bus service to Bristol Temple Meads rail station for direct trains to Cornwall.
 Exeter airport is even closer to Cornwall, with frequent direct trains.
-The closest airport for this tour is Newquay (NQY), with flights from London Gatwick and Stansted (STN) and (in summer 2009, Saturdays only), direct flights from Düsseldorf and Zürich.
-Taxis can be booked at reasonable rates between Newquay airport and Polperro/Fowey/Mevagissey/Liskeard.
+The closest airport for this tour is Newquay (NQY), with flights from London Gatwick and Stansted (STN) and (in summer 2012, Saturdays only), direct flights from Düsseldorf.
+Taxis can be pre-booked at reasonable rates between Newquay airport and Polperro/Fowey/Mevagissey.

 Accommodation.
 Specially selected guest houses and 'B&Bs'.
 En suite or private bathroom facilities can be guaranteed throughout the tour on payment of a supplement.